 - If you don’t have a scale, you can measure out 1⅔ cups of the cake mix.
 Make sure to use the spoon-and-sweep method of measuring otherwise you’ll end up using too much mix and the cookies will be dry.

-Not sure what to with the remaining mix?
-Save it for the weekend and treat yourself to a yummy Blueberry Coffee Cake!
+Not sure what to do with the remaining mix?
+You can make a batch of fudgy Chocolate Pumpkin Muffins, a pair of Cake Mix Mini Cakes, or save it for the weekend and treat yourself to a yummy Blueberry Coffee Cake!

 Top Tips for Making Cookies Out of Cake Mix